Access to the Greenland Registry can be obtained in two ways; via the geographical map or via the search bar.

 A search using the search bar prompts results in the Greenland Registry.
 However, due to the technical set-up, a search will be displayed as two separate results for the Greenland Registry and Danish Arctic Institute’s Document Database.

-- When typing the percent sign (%) in the search bar, all text in the Greenland Registry will appear.
+- When typing the percent sign (%) in the search bar, all available information for al actors will be displayed.

 - Only one word (or part of a word) can be entered at a time, unless the words appear in exactly that order in the database, e.g., Peter Freuchen or Lokalhistorisk Arkiv.
 Word divider (|) and Boolean operators (and/or/not) do not apply.